When you need us, we will be there for you and your family.

 About the Inpatient Unit

-At the Inpatient Unit, patients can avail of treatment and advice from different members of the multidisciplinary team which is made up of Medical, Nursing, Physiotherapy, Social Workers, Chaplaincy and Complementary Therapy staff.
+At the Inpatient Unit, patients can avail of treatment and advice from different members of the multidisciplinary team which is made up of Medical, Pharmacy, Nursing, Physiotherapy, Occupational Therapy, Social Workers, Chaplaincy and Complementary Therapy staff.
 The high ratio of staff-to-patients ensures an excellent quality of service and dedicated care for the patient, their family and friends.

 Our team of staff have appropriate qualifications, training and experience in palliative care.
 Their aim is to provide the best quality of life for their patients and families, focusing not only on physical care but also on the need for emotional, social and spiritual support.